 Turi appeared in two documentaries as part of the Richard III project: The King in the Car Park and Richard III: the Unseen Story.
 She advised on and appeared in two of Michael Wood’s history series: The Story of England and Great British Story which also included appearing in live televised events. https://www.bbc.co.uk/programmes/profiles/3lwl3Wd3NFL7FZrl9djCsFy/dr-turi-king

 She is currently featuring in:

-- BBC 2’s The DNA Clinic with Minnow Films
+- BBC 2’s DNA Family Secrets with Minnow Films

 - Amazing Productions/Smithsonian Channel for a high-profile documentary project

 - Crime and Conspiracy, Bigger Bang Productions, Science Channel, U.S.A.

 You can listen to her being interviewed by Jim Al-Khalili on The Life Scientific BBC website – https://www.bbc.co.uk/programmes/m0006m3f

 How does analysing someone’s DNA help to reveal their family history?

 Transcript: How does analysing someone’s DNA help to reveal their family history?